 Just a note, the pot is big.
 I wanted it that way to have leftovers.
 Although between 4 adults and 2 kids there wasn’t much left.
 But feel free to refrigerate the soup for up to 3 days or freeze.
 Saves time.
 Enjoy!

-- 9 cups chicken broth, low sodium (or 5 cups broth + 4 cups water)
+- 9 cups vegetable broth, low sodium (or 5 cups broth + 4 cups water)

-- 1 cup dry white kidney (cannellini) beans, soaked overnight or 1 can (19 oz), rinsed and drained
+- 19 oz can white kidney (cannellini) beans, rinsed and drained

 - 4 garlic cloves, crushed